Installing on macOS¶

 This issue should be fixed for PROS CLI versions > 3.1.2

-2. Follow steps 1-4 listed above for those using the CLI only.
+.
+If your version is <= 3.1.2, try updating first to check if that solves your problem.
+If not, continue with step 2. - Follow steps 1-4 listed above for those using the CLI only.
 In step 4, however, add the following line instead (replacing the Xs with the numbers found in step 1):

 export PATH="/usr/local/Cellar/pros-cli/3.X.X/libexec/bin:$PATH"